Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Feature Annotations

 \subsection{Complete Annotations}

 We provide here the full set of annotation tables omitted from the main paper: Pythia’s two‑way and three‑way comparisons (Tables~\ref{tab:2way_annotation_pythia} and~\ref{tab:3way_annotation_pythia}), OLMo’s three‑way comparison (Table~\ref{tab:3way_annotation_olmo}), and BLOOM’s two‑way and three‑way comparisons (Tables~\ref{tab:2way_annotation_bloom_clams_fraeng} and~\ref{tab:3way_annotation_bloom_clams_fraeng}).
 Language‑specific annotations for English, French, and Hindi appear in Tables~\ref{tab:3way_annotation_bloom_multiblimp_eng},~\ref{tab:3way_annotation_bloom_multiblimp_fra} and~\ref{tab:3way_annotation_bloom_multiblimp_hin}, respectively.
-Due to the PDF \LaTeX compiler not being able to render Devanagari and Arabic characters simultaneously, we transliterated all Arabic characters rather than rendering them natively.
+We transliterated the Arabic text instead of rendering it in its native script, because the PDF \LaTeX{} compiler could not render Devanagari and Arabic script simultaneously.